- Car Reviews

 What's the verdict?

 In isolation, the RC F is a good car.
-It steers, rides and handles with assuredness – if not the fizz others manage – offers decent bang for your buck, and represents a very particular way of thinking about the whole rear-drive-powerful-coupe thing.
+It steers, rides and handles with assuredness – if not the fizz that some others manage.
+It offers decent bang for your buck too and represents a very particular way of thinking about the whole rear-drive-powerful-coupe thing.

-But stuff like the M4 and C63 have moved the game on in leaps and bounds, and have continued to set new benchmarks.
-For this kind of money, you can’t discount them, and in that company the Lexus struggles to compete.
+Stuff like the M4 and even the old C63 have moved the game on in leaps and bounds, and have continued to set new benchmarks.
+For this kind of money, you can’t discount them, and in that company the Lexus struggles to compete dynamically.

-It’s got heart, the RC F, it’s just not the championship contender it wants to be.
-Top notch Japanese muscle car, though, and there’s a lot to be said for that.
+But it’s got heart, the RC F, and not just in the 5.0-litre V8 sense.
+The interior is a tactile place to sit, and the sound of that engine is intoxicating.
+It’s a top-notch Japanese muscle car, and there’s a lot to be said for that.